martel782/gridcoinpaymentservice/README.md

-# gridcoinpaymentservice
+# buerstcoinpaymentservice
-paymentservice for gridcoin
+paymentservice for Burstcoin